yanshu/pisa/pisa/stages/mc/README.md

 where:
   * `M RES` and `M QE` are precalculated GENIE systematics
   * `t live` the livetime
-  * `W Aeff` the precalculated effective area weight (including oneweight and crosssection)
+  * `W Aeff` the precalculated effective area weight (including OneWeight and cross section)
-  * `A eff scale` a global scaling paramter
+  * `A eff scale` a global scaling parameter
-  * `p alpha` the probability of observing the event in this flaveour/inttype calculates as:
+  * `p alpha` the probability of observing the event in this flavor/inttype calculates as:

 ![prob](images/prob.png)
 <!---